 Buffing or Screening

-Buffing or screening can help prolong the length of time between full sanding or refinishing of your wood floors.
+The maintenance coating procedure can help prolong the length of time between a full sanding or refinishing of your wood floors.
 Over time, the top protective layer of finish will wear down.
 This in turn leaves the wood more vulnerable to scratches and floors can dull.
 The key is to have your floors buffed and re-coated before they get deep scratches or too worn.

 Improve Home Curb Appeal

-If you are selling your home having your floors buffed and re-coated will give a great first impression to potential buyers when they enter your home.
+Selling?
+Adding shine to your hardwood floors prior to listing with a broker will give a great first impression to potential buyers when they enter your home.
 The added life and luster of your floors is sure to increase your homes appeal and may speed up the sale.

-How often your floors need to be buffed and re-coated depends on how much traffic and use in your rooms.
-Kitchens that are heavily used may need this procedure every year but often it is every 3 years.
+How often your hardwood floors need a maintenance coating depends on foot traffic.
+Kitchens that are heavily used may need this procedure every year but for average usage every 3 -4 years is the recommendation.